“To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.” – Ralph Waldo Emerson

 Too many people spend too much time “thinking outside the box.”(What does that even mean?)
 One of the best lessons I learned in art school was to embrace my limitations.
 I had to realize that I was never going to be as good as Picasso, so I stopped trying to be.
-When it comes to marketing a business online, burn out is the number one reason people fail.
+When it comes to marketing a business online, burnout is the number one reason people fail.
 You don’t have to do it all, just do something.
 Blog as much as you can.
 Be as active on social media as much as you can.
-What ever you do, just be consistent.
+Whatever you do, just be consistent.
 Consistency goes a long way in building an authentic marketing strategy.
-Embrace your limitations, do they best with what you have and as you get better and streamline your process, slowly add more.
+Embrace your limitations, do your best with what you have and as you get better and streamline your process, slowly add more.

 Our culture is great at pulling us toward conformity.
 Great businesses and organizations are great at swimming upstream.
 Don’t lose your greatest strength, yourself!
 Be yourself and use your uniqueness to make a difference.